atosatto/ansible-dockerswarm/README.md

 The repo from which install Docker.
 Override the default to install testing or experimental docker builds.

+    docker_dependencies: "{{ default_docker_dependencies }}"

+Extra packages that have to installed together with Docker.
+The value of `default_docker_dependencies` depends on the target OS family.
+> **NB**: If you are installing Docker on a Raspberry running Raspbian or any other Debian-like OS make sure to set `docker_dependencies: [ ]` otherwise Ansible will fail because the `linux-image-extra-virtual` package is not available for the `arm` architecture (see issue #4).

     docker_swarm_addr: "{{ ansible_default_ipv4['address'] }}"

 Listening address where the raft APIs will be exposed.